Secondary suite

-A secondary suite (also known as an accessory dwelling unit (ADU), in-law apartment, granny flat, granny annex or garden suite) is a self-contained apartment, cottage, or small residential unit that is located on a property that has a separate main, single-family home, duplex, or other residential unit.
-In some cases, the ADU or in-law is attached to the principal dwelling or is an entirely separate unit, located above a garage, across a carport, or in the backyard on the same property.
+A secondary suite (also known as an accessory dwelling unit (ADU), in-law apartment, granny flat, granny annex or garden suite) is a self-contained apartment, cottage, or small residential unit that is located on a property that has a separate main single-family home, duplex, or other residential unit.
+It may be attached to the principal dwelling or an entirely separate unit, located above a garage, across a carport, or in the backyard on the same property.
 Reasons for wanting to add a secondary suite to a property may be to receive additional income, provide social and personal support to a family member, or obtain greater security.

 Description

 Background

-Naming conventions vary by time-period and location but secondary suites can also be referred to as an accessory dwelling unit (ADU), mother-in-law suite, granny flat, coach house, laneway house, Ohana dwelling unit, granny annex, granny suite, in-law suite, and accessory apartment.
+Naming conventions vary by time period and location, but secondary suites may also be referred to as accessory dwelling units (ADUs), mother-in-law suites, granny flats, coach houses, laneway houses, Ohana dwelling units, granny annexes, granny suites, in-law suites, and accessory apartments.
 The prevalence of secondary suites is also dependent on time and location with varying rates depending on the country, state, or city.
-Furthermore, regulations on secondary suites can vary widely in different jurisdictions with some allowing them with limited regulation while others ban them entirely through zoning, limit who may live in the units (for example, family members only), or regulate if units can be rented.
+Furthermore, regulations on secondary suites vary widely across jurisdictions.
+Some allow them with limited regulation, while others prohibit them entirely through zoning, restrict occupancy to certain household members, or regulate whether the units may be rented.